| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 things happen to us we need to discern if they are tests, guides, or

-not voluntarily “accept the punishment of our iniquity” (Le 26:41b),
+If we do not voluntarily “accept the punishment of our iniquity” (Le

-we’ll be rebelliously ducking our Father’s corrective slap.
-In other words, we
+26:41b), we’ll be rebelliously ducking our Father’s corrective slap.
+In other

-have a choice as to whether we accept God’s punishment or fight against it.
-Now
+words, we have a choice as to whether we accept God’s punishment or fight

-turn to the sentence in bold print on page H10-11 and apply King James’
+against it.
+Now turn to the sentence in bold print on page H10-11 and apply

-statement to this topic.
-Our Christian calling and duty is to humbly submit to
+King James’ statement to this topic.
+Our Christian calling and duty is to

-His correction and guidance in order that the flesh might be defeated and the
+humbly submit to His correction and guidance in order that the flesh might be

-part about dying daily to self.
-For example, when was the last time your preacher
+discussing the part about dying daily to self.
+For example, when was the last time

-or Bible study group even brought up this topic, let alone taught a lesson on
+your preacher or Bible study group even brought up this topic, let alone taught

-of the least-viewed chapters at TheSwordbearer.org.
-But don’t worry; even the
+least-viewed chapters at TheSwordbearer.org.
+But don’t worry; even the Lord’s

 Earlier I said it was not important for